JDemler/perlin-site/content/post/dont-decode-everything.md

 ## Recap

-As discussed in the [last blog post](/post/index-50percent-faster/), to allow faster indexing, the data structures that store postings had to change.
+As discussed in the [last blog post](/post/index-50percent-faster/), to allow faster indexing, the data structures that store postings had to change. \
 Listings are not stored anymore in continuous space of memory, but rather in chunks with static sizes.
 This allows for much faster writing to the listings as they do not have to be moved inside memory.
-If a listing grows larger than the size chunk, a new junk is allocated.
+If a listing grows larger than the size chunk, a new chunk is allocated. \

-Additionally, we distinguish between hot chunks (chunks that represent the end of a listing) and archived chunk (chunks that represent anything but the end of a listing).
+Additionally, we distinguish between hot chunks (chunks that represent the end of a listing and will be written to) and archived chunk (chunks that represent anything but the end of a listing).
 This enables continuous memory access during the indexing process.

 The following chart illustrates the idea.
 Term 0 occurs often in this collection.
 It needs five chunks (`HotIndexingChunk` #0, `IndexingChunk` #0, #1, #6 and #7) to store its listing.